mennolui/wp-foyer/README.txt

 = 1.2 =
 Release Date: April 12, 2017

 Introduces the Video slide format.
-Displays the specified fragment of a YouTube video.
+Displays a specified fragment of a YouTube video.

 = 1.1 =
 Release Date: March 28, 2017